History of taxidermy: Taxidermy and American social life

 American culture reflects its preoccupation with taxidermy in a variety of ways.
 Various words and phrases used in everyday life are derived from the vocabulary of taxidermy—the threat to "beat the 'stuffing' out of someone" or derogatorily referring to someone as a "stuffed shirt," meaning that they are fake or artificially pompous.
 It has also manifested itself in popular television shows such as in the Scrubs where the protagonists have a "pet" stuffed dog, and in The Office where Dwight offers to have his taxidermist stuff Angela's deceased cat.

 Taxidermy has also been institutionalized as an American folk craft.
 At one time, it was listed in the Boy Scouts of America Handbook as one of the skills which, when mastered, could earn a merit badge.
 The Merit Badge of Taxidermy was first introduced in 1911 and included in the Handbook through 1954, during which 10,344 scouts earned the badge.
 In 1954, the taxidermy badge was dropped from the merit badge series because of the "lack of interest."

 Many Americans have acquired their expertise in taxidermy via mail-order lessons and commenced their artistic careers with the carcass of a sparrow or squirrel.
-Many prominent Americans, such as the noted painter Charles Wilson Peale and the famous military leader George Armstrong Custer, were enthusiastic taxidermists.
+Many prominent Americans, such as the noted painter Charles Willson Peale and the famous military leader George Armstrong Custer, were enthusiastic taxidermists.
 The art has enjoyed a pervasive integration into the fabric of American social life as practitioners are found in practically every small town in America.
 Specimens are widely employed in home and store decorations, for business advertising, for sporting trophies, and perhaps, most importantly, reifying the notion that humans can symbolically "restore" life to dead animals — thereby, in a sense, demonstrating our perceived human power over death.